Meet Entry Sign Up!

 A. Yes, and are cash only.

 A. Swimmers are encouraged to sit with their age groups -especially the younger ones.
 The younger groups have age group parent volunteers who supervise the kids and ensure that they are taken to and from the swim races on time.
 This also allows the kids to socialize and have fun.
 The Meet runs much smoother when the kids remain with their age groups!!

 A. Of course all swimmers are encouraged to participate in as many Meets as possible, but it is not required to attend them all.
-However, in order to attend the Divisional Meet (Meet at the end of the season that includes numerous swim teams) swimmers are required to have participated in two dual Meets.
+However, in order to attend the divisional meet (the meet at the end of the season that includes numerous swim teams) swimmers are required to have participated in two dual meets.

 Q. May I drop my child off at a swim meet?